W06 Learning Activities: Web Design and Development Careers

 Overview

 In this activity, you will explore current job postings in the fields of web design, development, and digital strategy, with an emphasis on early-career opportunities (internship, entry-level, or junior-level positions).
-Use targeted search terms and filters to find real job descriptions in your region or remote-friendly roles.
+Use targeted search terms and filters to find real job descriptions in your preferred region or for remote-friendly roles.

 Your goal is to understand how companies today are hiring, what skills they value most, and how ongoing learning in emerging technologies, frameworks, and tools can directly improve your career readiness and competitiveness.